 c.
 When an educator is released from jury duty prior to the end of their workday, it is the educator’s responsibility to report back to their work assignment.
 When there is less than two hours left in the educator’s workday, the educator need not report back to work.

 2. Court appearances as a witness in any case connected with the educator’s employment, or the school.
-If subpoenaed in a case involving the public interest s/he shall be granted leave pay.
+If subpoenaed in a case involving the public interest the educator shall be granted leave pay.

 a.
 Any remuneration shall be returned to the school district upon receipt, excluding travel expenses.